 Here at GCG Turbochargers Australia Pty Ltd we pride ourselves on having the BEST turbocharger overhaul premises in Australia.

-Our fully equipped machine shop ensures that all processes involved in custom building, re-building, and assembling a new turbocharger such as, machining, grinding, honing, profiling and welding, are done in house ensuring the quality is to the highest standards.
+Our fully equipped machine shop ensures that all processes involved in custom building, re-building, and assembling a new turbocharger such as, machining, grinding, honing, profiling and welding, are all done in house, ensuring the quality is to the highest standards.

 What Turbochargers Do GCG Repair?

-GCG repair turbochargers from numerous vehicles on a daily basis, with the a huge variety of performance, passenger, commercial, heavy industry, transport, agricultural, marine and many more.
-Although, we are limited to repairing VNT (Variable Nozzle Turbine) turbochargers, as these are usually replacement units only (non repairable).
+GCG repair turbochargers from numerous vehicles on a daily basis, with the a huge variety of performance, passenger, commercial, heavy industry, transport, agricultural and marine applications.
+We are limited to repairing VNT (Variable Nozzle Turbine) turbochargers, as these are primarily new replacement units only (non repairable).